 I am usually doing a few jobs simultaneously.
 In one week I could be rehearsing for a performance, teaching dance in a community space, and choreographing opera singers.
 I love the variety of experiences that this versatility brings, it means, among other things, that I am constantly meeting people and travelling to new places.
 As a teacher, I love witnessing someone being creative with their body and exploring what they can do with it.

-Why did you take one month off to do TT?
+What made you decide to take one month off to do TT?

 Working freelance means I have real flexibility around when I work.
 March is normally a quiet month for me, so I arranged cover for my regular classes and planned to do the teacher training well in advance.
 Of course, the autonomy afforded by freelancing is often challenged by the fear of not having enough work.
 As the beginning of March got closer, three jobs came my way that directly clashed with the course.
 All three were great opportunities that were hard to turn down, but I had already committed wholeheartedly to doing the TT so I stuck to my guns.
 I also started looking at the situation differently; if I was saying yes to doing something else (even if it was great work!), I was saying no to myself.

-Thumb nail sketch of your yoga – how long you’ve been practicing, what you get out of it, what you love about FG
+Tel us abut your Yoga practice – how long you’ve been practicing, what you get out of it and what you love about FG?

 I have been practicing regularly since 2015 when my husband and I joined the Brixton studio.
 Before that my approach to yoga had been a bit sporadic, practicing at various studios and trying diverse types of yoga for quite a few years.
 When I started practicing with Fierce Grace I found I loved the focus and clarity of the classes.
 For me the content and structure of the different classes and the way in which they related to each other was just right.
 It felt like they had gotten rid of all the fluff around yoga.
 I became aware of the positive mental and emotional effects regular practice was having on me.
 I think it was the first time I started to really understand that yoga could be a physical, mental and spiritual exercise for life.
 I also love practicing to music!